jvalenzuela/atform/doc/source/write.rst

 Procedure
 ---------

-The :code:`procedure` parameter of :py:class:`testgen.Test` contains the main content of a test: the actions that must be performed and validated.
+The :code:`procedure` parameter of :py:class:`atform.Test` contains the main content of a test: the actions that must be performed and validated.
 These actions are organized into a list which will be automatically enumerated in the output; do not incorporate step numbers into